reimandlab/ActivePathways/README.md

 ## Colour the nodes of the network to visualise supporting omics datasets

 To color nodes in the network (i.e., molecular pathways, biological processes) according to the omics datasets supporting the enrichments, the third file `enrichmentMap__subgroups.txt` needs to be imported to Cytoscape directly.
 To import the file, activate the menu option *File -> Import -> Table from File* and select the file `enrichmentMap__subgroups.txt`.
-In the following dialogue, select *To a Network Collection* in the dropdown menu *Where to Import Table data*.
+In the following dialogue, select *To a Network Collection* in the dropdown menu *Where to Import Table Data*.
 Click OK to proceed.

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/ImportStep_V2.png)